SwedbankPay/developer.swedbankpay.com/checkout-v3/starter/seamless-view.md

 When implementing **Starter**, you also need to subscribe to the event [`onPayerUnidentified`][onpayerunidentified] when you implement [`onPayerIdentified`][onpayeridentified].
-This is important because the "Remember Me" feature (to be released soon) won't work without it.
+This is needed for the "Remember Me" feature to work.
+It is a part of the acceptance criteria, meaning you won't get the green light to go live with your **Starter** implementation without it.

 You can read more about the different [Seamless View Events][seamless-view-events] available in the feature section.